patjlm/tunnel-control-plane/README.md

 The manifests can be seen in [deployment.yaml](deployment.yaml).

-With this in place, the cloud-based service can reach out to the newly created service and the traffic will be routed towards the tunnel endpoint, through it, and down to the end-user private tcp service endpoint
+With this in place, the cloud-based service can reach out to the newly created kubernetes service named `tunnel-access-${ROUTE_NAME}-${TUNNEL_NAME}`, on port 10000 (exposed by the access pod and the service, hardcoded in [deployment.yaml](deployment.yaml)).
+The traffic will be routed towards the tunnel endpoint, through it, and down to the end-user private tcp service endpoint for that route

-# other consideration
+# Other consideration
-It would also be possible to restrict access to the tunnel entrypoints if we new what were the sources of traffic.
+It would also be possible to restrict access to the tunnel entrypoints if we knew what were the sources of traffic.
 This would be done by configuring cloudflare firewall rules during `tunnelctl create TUNNEL SERVICE` calls (on the control plane side of course).